 29 Nov Wear and Tear from Texting Leads to Spinal Degeneration… Take steps to avoid the dangers of “Text Neck” and Computer Posture

-Research finds that increased usage of phones and computers brings about a variety of health challenges which accumulate over time.
+Research finds that increased usage of phones and computers brings about a variety of health challenges that accumulate over time.

 Billions of people use cell phones daily all over the world.
 The majority of cell phone usage occurs with the spine and neck in a flexed position of poor posture.
 Extended use of a cell phone with the head in forward flexion creates a variety of unwanted health challenges.
 Those numbers continue to rise at unprecedented rates.
 As a result, doctors created terminology for new conditions and diagnoses specific to this growing epidemic.
 Proper care for the spine and neck prove essential to overall health.
 Strategies exist to counteract the stressors attributed to text neck and computer posture.